hrd9/calc2_zeroexception/readme.md

-# Improvizing the Calculator
+# Improvizing the Calculator : Part 3

-Created a new Branch in the calculator repository, and completed the assignment by implementing static methods.
+Created a new Branch in the calculator repository, and completed the assignment by implementing all listed static methods.

 [![Build Status](https://app.travis-ci.com/hrd9/calc2_zeroexception.svg?branch=main)](https://app.travis-ci.com/hrd9/calc2_zeroexception)